Skip to content

 4. Attach the Block Storage volume to the instance.

-5. SSH into the server and install Terrarium with disk mode.
+5. SSH into the server and install Terrarium.

 Example install: